Quick Search:

 Offering 15GB of free storage space, Google Drive is a brilliant cloud storage solution that enables users to store many kinds of files, including videos, screenshots, PDF files, documents, music files, etc. With Google Drive, users can access their files across multiple devices, such as computers, laptops, phones, etc.

 However, it’s not secure enough to only store files on Google Drive.
-Although Google Drive is an excellent cloud storage service, there’re unfixed errors and bugs that may lead to data loss somehow.
+Although Google Drive is an excellent cloud storage service, there are unfixed errors and bugs that may lead to data loss somehow.
 In this situation, syncing files on Google Drive to an external hard drive is a good way to protect data security.
-Meanwhile, there’re other benefits you can enjoy, such as:
+Meanwhile, there are other benefits you can enjoy, such as:

 • Access Files Offline.
 Although Google Drive allows you to access files easily without the limitations of time and place, you need to make sure the Internet is accessible.
 Whereas the external hard drive can meet your requirements and you can navigate your files offline.

 • Avoid Attacks from Ransomware.
-Unfixed bugs and errors and malicious ransomware from the Internet might lead to data loss on Google Drive.
-When you access and manage your files on your external hard drive, you don’t need to worry about it anymore.
+Unfixed bugs, errors, and malicious ransomware from the Internet might lead to data loss on Google Drive.
+When you access and manage your files on your external hard drive, you no longer need to worry about it.

 How to Sync Google Drive to External Hard Drive

-In this part, there’re 2 easy methods offered for your reference.
-Specifically speaking, you can choose to use Google Takeout, the Google Drive Disk or a third-party service – MultCloud.
+In this part, there are 3 easy methods offered for your reference.
+Specifically speaking, you can use Google Takeout, the Google Drive Disk, or Drive for Desktop.
 Now, continue to read the detailed steps.

 Way 1: Use Google Takeout